-It was updated in 2007 by Report No. 3/07 Air Pollutant Emission Estimation Methods E-PRTR Reporting by Refineries.
+It was updated in 2007 by Report No. 3/07 Air Pollutant Emission Estimation Methods for E-PRTR Reporting by Refineries.
 This provided new and revised factors and algorithms and focused on the reporting requirements of the E-PRTR Regulations.
+A second updated edition of that report was published in 2009 (Report No. 1/09).

-This current report updates Report No. 3/07 and contains some additional algorithms and new and updated emission factors.
+This current report is the third edition of Report No. 9/05R and contains some additional algorithms and new and updated emission factors.
 A change log is presented in Appendix 2.

 It is expected that future refinements to the emission factor database will be made.
 This document is therefore a "snapshot" of the present knowledge.
-Before using this report, the version number should be compared with the control copy which is posted as an electronic document on the CONCAWE web-site (www.concawe.org).
+Before using this report, the version number should be compared with the control copy which is posted as an electronic document on the Concawe web-site (www.concawe.org).